The history of horse racing in numbers

 1711

 Queen Anne reigned between 1702 and 1714 and during this time, horse racing really took off in terms of popularity, more closely resembling the sport as we know it today.
-In 1711, she created the Ascot racecourse close to Windsor Castle and match racing developed into multi-horse races where spectators could place their bets on the winners and losers.
+In 1711, she created the Ascot racecourse close to Windsor Castle and match racing developed into multi-horse races where spectators could focus on the winners and losers.
 To this day, the Queen Anne Stakes is the opening race of the Royal Ascot festival in recognition of everything she did to progress the sport.
 It’s also during this time that the rapid expansion of the sport created the need for a central governing authority to manage the business aspect of the game.

 1750